Valor-Solution/Muninn/README.md

 ## Overview

-This GitHub Action automatically creates a complete Git bundle of your repository each time changes are pushed to the main line of a given branch, then uploads this bundle to an AWS S3 bucket for backup and archival purposes.
+This repo provides the template github action to create a complete Git bundle of your repository each time changes are pushed to the main line of a given branch, then uploads this bundle to an AWS S3 bucket for backup and archival purposes.

 ## Workflow Trigger